FAQs

 Sounds are not synthetically generated.

-The sounds come directly from the same kind of metal strings and magnetic pickups any traditional pedal steel guitar uses.
+The sounds come directly from the same kind of metal strings any traditional pedal steel guitar has.
+String vibrations are sensed by magnetic pickups.

-The strings’ analog signals are temporarily converted to digital signals (what your computer, CD player, audio interface, etc. use).
-The signals are converted back to analog before they reach your amp’s speaker and your ear.
+The strings’ analog signals are temporarily converted to digital signals, just like your CD player and audio interface use and, just like those, the signals are converted back to analog before they reach your amp’s speaker and your ear.

 What about latency?

-The Proof of Concept instrument, with its rat’s nest of cables, earlier slow microprocessor, audio interface, laptop computer, etc. (see photo here and check the blog entry: First Meeting) had some small latency to be sure.
-Even so, everyone became comfortable within just a few seconds of playing.
+The Proof of Concept instrument, with its rat’s nest of cables, earlier slow microprocessor, audio interface, laptop computer, etc. (see the blog entry: First Meeting) had some small latency to be sure.
+Even so, everyone became comfortable within just a few seconds.

-As for the Alpha Prototype, only one player out of the eight A-list players who tested it even mentioned the latency; short enough to ignore.
-This, on the very first prototype for this project.
-As of 2024, the Beta is under development.
+As for the Alpha Prototype, only one player out of the eight A-list players who tested it even mentioned the latency; pretty much short enough to ignore.
+This, on the first prototype in this project.
+And as of 2024, the Beta is under development.

 The pitches coming from the amp are not the same as the actual strings’ acoustic sound.
 Isn’t that distracting?

-Watch the intro video and/or the video of Buck Reid playing the Alpha Prototype.
-The acoustic sound of the strings is inaudible.
+Watch the intro video and/or the video of`Buck Reid playing the Alpha Prototype.
+The acoustic sound of the strings is effectively inaudible.
 Only the amp’s output can be heard.

-So, just as for 6-string guitars that can digitally change tuning, to hear what the OnePSG outputs, you’ll need to either plug into an amp or use headphones.
+And yes, (just like some guitars that can digitally change tuning) to hear what the OnePSG outputs, you’ll need to either plug into an amp or use headphones.
 With even a small amount of amplification, you won’t be notice the strings acoustically.
-And of course on stage, you’ll have enough trouble hearing yourself over the guitarist anyway. ;)
+(And of course on stage, you’ll have enough trouble hearing yourself over the guitarist anyway. ;) )

-The tradeoff?
-A super lightweight pedal steel with as many instantly changeable and editable tunings as you can imagine; up or down capoing; tuning adjustments; per string volume, EQ, and distortion; zero string fatigue; in tune splits; pickup envelope adjustments; ….
+What’s the tradeoff?
+A super lightweight pedal steel with as many instantly changeable and editable tunings as you can imagine; up or down capoing; tuning adjustments; per string volume, EQ, and distortion; no string fatigue; in tune splits; pickup envelope adjustments; ….

 Why are there tuning keys?
 Is tuning even necessary?